 To add an online class after the semester has started, contact the instructor for an Add Authorization Code and follow the instructions outlined above.

 Instructor permission is not required to register in an open short course before the starting date of the course.
 After the start date, request an Add Authorization Code from the instructor and follow the instructions above before 20% of the course has been completed.

 Dropping a Class:

-For most Fall 2013 classes, the deadline to drop with eligibility for a refund of enrollment and non-resident tuition is September 7, 2013.
+Check the student calendar for the deadline to drop with eligibility for a refund of enrollment and non-resident tuition.
 Short courses must be dropped before 10% of the course has been completed to be eligible for an enrollment/tuition refund.
 Review your Schedule/Bill for your course deadlines.

 Refunds for enrollment fees are not automatically awarded.
 A student must first officially drop class(es) and file a refund request with the Cashier's Office.
 Enrollment and tuition refunds are granted for classes a student officially withdraws from by Saturday of the second week of the semester (Friday of the first week in summer).
 Refunds for other fees are given only for complete withdrawal prior to the first day of the semester.
 A refund check less a $10 processing charge will be mailed to students.
 For more information on refunds, contact the Cashier's Office.

 Classes with insufficient registration may be canceled.
 Upon completion of a refund form, fees will be returned to the student for any canceled class(es).

 Check the student calendar for the last day to withdraw from most classes without a withdrawal notation ("W").
 Students who withdraw from a class after the last day to add/drop and before the last day to withdraw will have a withdrawal notation for that class on their academic record.
 Short courses must be dropped before 20% of the course has been completed to be eligible for a drop without "W." For some very short courses, 20% of the course may be the first day of class.
 Review your Schedule/Bill for your course deadlines.